Victor (village), New York

 Victor is a village located within the Town of Victor in Ontario County, New York, United States.
-The population was 2,696 at the 2010 census.
+The population was 2,744 at the 2020 census.

-The Village of Victor is in the southeast part of the town and is southeast of the City of Rochester.
+Victor is in the southeast part of the town and is southeast of the Rochester.

 History

 The region was part of the heartland of the Seneca tribe, but they were driven out by the French in 1687.
 The village succeeded Boughton Hill as the major community in the town after long years of rivalry with East Victor (then called "Scudderville").
 The village was incorporated in 1879.